 This kind of system can enhance your immersion in whatever you're listening to because it delivers sound all around you to encapsulate you in the audio of your film, TV show, video, or video game.
 However, keep in mind that these speakers tend to be quite expensive, which is why we only have one 5.1 option on this list.

 They can also take up a fair amount of space, which means you may require a large desk to match.
 However, you can always place them around you as well for a 'truer' surround sound setup.

 Should I get speakers with a subwoofer for my PC?

-Getting speakers that come with a subwoofer is a good idea if you're looking for a sound that provides you with a very good bass.
+Getting speakers that come with a subwoofer is a good idea if you're looking for something to produce excellent bass.